timhartill/unseen_questions/README.md

 ### Output Metrics for each Model

 Run evaluation for the _Base_ model.
 This will create a file in the $LDATA/base subdirectory called eval_metrics.json containing metrics for all unseen evaluation datasets plus a selection of the training datasets.
-A separate json file of predictions for each dataset will also be output:
+A separate json file of predictions for each dataset will also be output.
+If you subsequently run this command again after adding new datasets, inference will only run for the new datasets: and it will be much faster.

 ```
 python cli.py --output_dir $LDATA/base \